adhamsaeed875/the-bank/README.md

 # the-bank
-Bank system in first year in my faculty
+Bank system in the first year in my faculty